XiaoFeiHe1993/vscode-mao/README.md

 # vscode-mao

-Quotations from Mao will show when you open vacode.
+Quotations from Mao will show when you open vscode.

 ![image](./images/usage.png)